ax-va/Pytest-Okken-2022/00--pytest/configuration-files.md

 - `__init__.py`

-only to have duplicated names of test files.
+only to duplicate names of test files in different directories.

 - `tox.ini`, `pyproject.toml`, and `setup.cfg`